sethagee/minima/_posts/2021-12-20-simple-lin-reg.md

         Inputs.
 Number of rows is m and number of columns is 2.
 Bias term must be added.
         Shape (m, 2)
     y : array_like
-        /assets/img/outputs at each data point x.
+        outputs at each data point x.
         Shape (m, )
     theta : array_like
         Parameters for linear regression.